MarianBastiurea/happycoding/README.md

    * Find maximum in an array using selection sort algorithm
    * Sort array using bubble sort algorithm
    * Sort an array using the insertion sort algorithm
+   * Sorting an array using merge sort algorithm
+   * Sort an array using quick sort algorithm
+   * Find the position of a target value within a sorted array using binary search